brikrey67/ruby-oop/readme.md

 <details>
   <summary>What can we conclude about the relationship of `def initialize` and `.new`?
 (Hint: it serves the same purpose as Javascript's constructor function)</summary>
-- When the class method `.new` is called, a new object is instantiated and the instance method `initialize` is called with the arguemnts given to `.new`
+- When the class method `.new` is called, a new object is instantiated and the instance method `initialize` is called with the arguments given to `.new`
 - Use `.new` to create a new object.
 - `initialize` is called automatically if defined in a class.
 - `.new` is a method of the class.